Gifted-s/Gifted-s/README.md

 ## Adewumi Sunkanmi
-####  A Software Engineer with a passion for Cloud Computing especially Distributed Storage/Database Systems.
+####  A GoLang Software Engineer with a passion for Cloud Computing especially Distributed Storage/Database Systems.

   <br/>
   <p>